luwiisss/app-dev/README.md

 ---

-> "When you miss a line in the game, you reset.
-When you miss a line on the track, you could die." - Jack Salter
+> "*When you miss a line in the game, you reset.
+When you miss a line on the track, you could die.*" -**Jack Salter**

 ---